Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 The ground trembled.

-He gasped violently, chest heaving like he was breathing for the first time.
+He sucked in air violently, his chest heaving as though breathing for the very first time.

 Blood.